grantramsey/grantramsey.github.io/source/papers.html.md

 # Articles and book chapters

 *   [download-icon](/papers/2022-bjps-levels-of-selection.pdf) Eronen, M. I. and Ramsey, G. (in press) “What are the 'levels' in levels of selection?” _The British Journal for the Philosophy of Science_.
+*   [download-icon](/papers/2024-jez-chin.pdf) Meneganzin, A., Ramsey, G, and DiFrisco, J. (2024).
+“AWhat is a Trait?
+Lessons from the Human Chin” _Journal of Experimental Zoology Part B: Molecular and Developmental Evolution_.
+[DOI: 10.1002/jez.b.23249](https://doi.org/10.1002/jez.b.23249)
 *   [download-icon](/papers/2023-ps-adaptationism-trait-individuation.pdf) DiFrisco, J. and Ramsey, G. (2023).
 “Adaptationism and trait individuation” _Philosophy of Science_.
 [DOI: 10.1017/psa.2023.28](https://doi.org/10.1017/psa.2023.28)
 *   [download-icon](/papers/2023-yjbm-cell-fate.pdf)Ramsey, G. and Durand, P. (2023) “Cell Fate: What's Evolution Got to do With It?” _Yale Journal of Biology and Medicine_ 96(4): 565-568.
 [DOI: 10.59249/FBHI3484](https://doi.org/10.59249/FBHI3484)
 *   Desmond, H. and Ramsey, G. (2023) “The Manifold Challenges to Understanding Human Success” in H. Desmond and G. Ramsey (eds.) _Human Success: Evolutionary Origins and Ethical Implications_, Oxford University Press.